Music of Athens, Georgia: Other styles

 Folk artists and singer-songwriters have always flourished in the Athens atmosphere, albeit, as mentioned, not as significantly as pop and rock.
-Some of Athens' most notable solo singer-songwriter performers are Vic Chesnutt, Corey Smith, T. Graham Brown, John Berry, Patterson Hood, along with younger, emerging musicians like Thayer Sarrano and T. Hardy Morris.
-Athens also has an Irish band community representing several Irish folk bands such as The Green Flag Band.
+Some of Athens's most notable solo singer-songwriter performers are Vic Chesnutt, Corey Smith, T. Graham Brown, John Berry, Patterson Hood, along with younger, emerging musicians like Thayer Sarrano and T. Hardy Morris.
+Athens also has an Irish band community, including several Irish folk bands, such as The Green Flag Band.

-Athens also was the launching point for some nationally recognized contemporary Christian music artists including Mark Heard, who started playing while a student at the University of Georgia, and the Vigilantes of Love.
+Athens also was the launching point for some nationally recognized contemporary Christian music artists, including Mark Heard, who started playing while a student at UGA, and the Vigilantes of Love.

-A Latin music scene has emerged since 2019 with a diverse array of different musical styles that include bossa nova, samba, salsa music, and tango.
-According to Flagpole Magazine Latin music was once relegated to the fringes of Athens music, but has become a much larger part of the music scene.
+A Latin music scene has emerged since 2019 with a diverse array of different musical styles that include bossa nova, samba, salsa music and tango.
+According to Flagpole Magazine, Latin music was once relegated to the fringes of Athens music, but has become a much larger part of the music scene.
 Latin events hosted in Athens include the LatinxFest, Argentina Food, Wine and Culture Festival, Milonga Tropical, and regular Latin Night events presented by Athens Latin, hosted by rotating venues.
 Notable performers include Beto Cacao, Grogus, Incatepec, Athens Tango Project, Quiabo De Chapeu, and Bichos Vivos.

 Musicians have also presented Latin music through stage play performances such as Lupita's Revenge, a silhouette puppet show in conjunction with a five-person band that plays a variety of Latin American musical styles in a multicultural theme.
-Local Athens musicians have been supportive of Latin music and there have been collaborative efforts between prominent Athens musicians and Latin Music artists.
+Local Athens musicians have been supportive of Latin music and there have been collaborative efforts between prominent Athens musicians and Latin music artists.
 Art Rosenbaum helped to produce Beto Cacao's album, Undocorridos.
-There have also been collaborative efforts between Will Cullen Hart from The Elephant 6 Recording Company, Pylon's Vanessa Briscoe Hay and Athens Tango Project.
+There have also been collaborative efforts between Will Cullen Hart, from The Elephant 6 Recording Company, Pylon's Vanessa Briscoe Hay and Athens Tango Project.